Structural Balance: Training To Attain Your Full Potential

 First and foremost, a specific and measurable goal must be established.
 Limitations, exercise history, dietary habits, sleep, digestive health and stress levels all must be taken into consideration.

 A structural evaluation must take place before the training begins.
 This establishes a foundation and gives the coach the insight to design a safe and goal oriented training program.
 Our structural evaluation looks at flexibility discrepancies between the right and left limbs.
-It gives me insight as to which muscles are overactive and tight and which ones are underachieving and weak.
-After this, we run a series of simple tests that show me muscle imbalances that are contributing to strength discrepancies.
+It gives us insight as to which muscles are overactive and tight and which ones are underachieving and weak.
+After this, we run a series of simple tests that show muscle imbalances that are contributing to strength discrepancies.
 These discrepancies create pain, limit movement and can dramatically affect quality of life.

 Macrocycle – 12 Weeks